How to earn money on Facebook $500 every day could be your way out of a boring career or your answer to making quick easy cash.

 c) Method #3

 The other way to sell stuff on Facebook is to join groups on the Facebook Marketplace and advertise your items for quick cash.
-Start by selling stuff such as crafts, toys, mobile phones, vehicles, and old furniture.
+Start by selling stuff such as crafts, plush toys, mobile phones, vehicles, and old furniture.

 It goes without saying that online marketplaces can make you an easy mark to scammers.
 To avoid becoming a victim, conduct your business with legit buyers.
 A simple way of weeding out fake users is by scrutinizing Facebook profiles.